top of page

 In the Penal period, Roger O'Connor departed Balinafad castle, ultimately to become Governor of Cittiavechia, port of Rome.
 The Vatican archives contain 120 letters of his services, witnessing his fair treatment of Algerian pirates and other captures in the surrounds.
 In the Spanish service, O'Connors were sent to Cuba as trusted servants, a total of 300 or so.
 Onward to the new World, Texas and Mexico.
 The O'Connor Roe Diaspora expanded across Europe, mostly not forgetting their pasts as was necessary travelling with little more than perhaps a single personal object from the past.
 None of this folklore is credible other than modern research has unearthed the artefacts and ancient publicly available manuscripts recording these facts.

 Those remaining at home were suppressed.
 By 1847, it was estimated that less than 80 O'Connor clans existed in the Strokestown area.
-In 1847, approximately twenty O'Connor's perished in the famine in Strokestown in 1847 alone.
-By the early 1900's perhaps 11 families.
+In 1847, approximately twenty five O'Connor's perished in the famine in Strokestown in 1847 alone.
+By the early 1900's perhaps 11 families remained, the main branch moving to Roscommon town, represented by James O'Connor and his son John Gerald, living in Main St and working a drapery business there in a series of shops including the present day shop, DV8 Fashion, also known as Heaton's.

-One of the young children who sailed was Luke O'Connor of Hillstreet, near Elphin whose parents died at Gross Ile in Canada.
-At age 14, he returned to Ireland , bored then enlisted in the British Army, being unhappy in the family drapery business.
-Later, he fought the Russians in the Crimean war at the Siege of Sevastovol, (ongoing) also extensively wounded at another skirmish nearby.
+One of the young children who sailed in1847 was Luke O'Connor of Hillstreet, near Elphin whose parents died at Gross Ile in Canada.
+At age 14, he returned to Ireland, bored then enlisted in the British Army, being unhappy in the family drapery business.
+Later, he fought the Russians in the Crimean war at the Siege of Sevastovol in the Crimea and was hot twice while leading a charge in another skirmish nearby.
 He received the first Victoria cross for his bravery in Hyde Park.
 His life is within living memory of persons of the present times who spoke to older people who knew him.

 The Famine victims are commemorated on the plaque at the front of Strokestown house.
-In 1977, architect Mary O'Connor (O'Carroll) was invited to restore the kitchens of Strokestown house by Olive Packenham Mahon.
-In the course of that, she uncovered the walls of an ancient castle built into the wall of the house, effectively unearthing her ancestors home still in possession of the Anglo centric Olive Packenham Mahon.
+In 1977, architect Mary O'Connor (O'Carroll) was invited to restore sections of Strokestown house (inc the great kitchen) by Olive Packenham Mahon.
+In the course of that work, she uncovered the walls of an ancient castle built into the wall of the house, effectively unearthing her ancestors home still in possession of the Anglo centric Olive Packenham Mahon.

 Ultimately less than a handful of the 300 families of 1600, survived the ravages of Gaelic Suppression.
 The story of Gerald O'Connor's family extends back to Strokestown directly.

 He is in fact, the son and grandson of one of the few surviving O'Connor Families from Strokestown, said to be the direct line back to the High Kings.
 His father having been a farmer and draper in Strokestown.
 However, tragedy has not evaded Gerald either.
 His father departed this world shortly before his birth in a tragic illness in 1936.
 Yet Gerald is with us and hosts this site.
 He is a regular visitor to Roscommon from New Zealand and highly values his connections to the land and his fond memories of the area and stories which you can see later on this site.
 In the course of this 67-year research project, we were able to reconstruct the lineages of the O'Connor Roe family in the Strokestown area and extend it back approximately 2.5 millennia in documentary evidence.
-We have done this based on documented evidence of folklore and employed professional researcher and Genealogists to translate oral history to legal fact.
+We have done this based on documented evidence of folklore and employed professional researchers and Genealogists to translate oral history to legal fact.
+The story is also the story of what became of the native families from the area and this is similarly a microcosm of what happened across Ireland.
+It is important though to remind ourselves that Strokestown was the epic centre of the Irish Famine on which the model of land clearances, eviction, and transport was engineered for financial efficiency of the estate.

 O'Connor Roe is far from extinct.